 Kungliga slottet

 Welcome to one of Europe's largest and most vibrant castles.
-The castle is H.M.
-The King's official residence, and significant parts of the monarchy's representation take place here, while large parts of the castle are open year-round.
-The castle is the workplace of the royal couple and the offices that are part of the Royal Court.
-The Royal Palace is a combination of royal residence, workplace, and cultural-historical monument, and is open to visitors year-round.
-The castle was built in baroque style by architect Nicodemus Tessin the Younger and designed as a Roman palace.
+The castle is the official residence of H.M.
+The King, and significant parts of the monarchy's representation take place here, while large areas of the castle are open year-round.
+The castle is the workplace of the Royal Couple and the offices that are part of the Royal Court.
+The Royal Palace is a combination of royal residence, workplace, and cultural-historical monument, and is open to visitors all year round.
+The castle was built in baroque style by architect Nicodemus Tessin the Younger and designed like a Roman palace.
 The castle has more than 600 rooms spread over eleven floors, with the state rooms facing the city and the smaller living quarters towards the inner courtyard.
 The castle houses many attractions – the Treasury with the royal regalia, Museum Tre Kronor about the castle's medieval history, and not least the State Apartments with the grand state rooms.
-Here you will also find Gustav III's Antiquities Museum and the Royal Chapel.
+There is also Gustav III's Antiquities Museum and the Palace Church.
 The Changing of the Guard is popular among visitors, as is the shop Slottsboden.

 Opening Hours